Grand Rapids | Photo by Dennis Gilmore

 Detroit and the surrounding metro area offer major league sports,

-first-class art and history attractions, and an ever-expanding roster of restaurants for which people don’t mind standing in line to get a seat.
+live performance venues, first-class art and history attractions, and an ever-expanding roster of restaurants and craft beverage spots for which people don’t mind standing in line to get a seat.

 Boosted by the popularity of diverse festivals celebrating independent filmmaking, cherries, music and microbrews and more, Traverse City is northern Lower Michigan’s gateway to the arts, shopping, farm-to-fork dining, wineries, winter sports, and adventures on the water, including two B&Bs that are sailboats.